Secure Multimodal Virtual Reality for Remote Management of Corporate Systems and Compliance Processes

 Applications are now CLOSED

-This proposed research aligns to The new Advanced Research and Engineering centre within Northern Ireland.
+This proposed research aligns to the new Advanced Research and Engineering centre (ARC) within Northern Ireland.
 This Centre will drive future innovations in technology and enhance our capabilities in important research areas such as robotic process automation (RPA), workflow automation, visualisation, data analytics and artificial intelligence (AI).
 The Centre brings together expertise from PwC, University of Ulster and Queen’s University Belfast.
-This research project aligns to the workflow and AI streams within the Centre.
-A selection process will determine the strongest candidates across a range of projects, who may then be offered funding for their chosen project.
-Approximately £6000 per year is payable to the sponsored student in addition to the normal stipend.
+PwC are a collaborating partner on this project and have committed to providing co-location, sharing of data and co-supervision, along with an additional cash contribution of approximately £6000 per year in addition to the normal stipend.
 Virtual and augmented reality (VR and AR) are rapidly maturing technologies that, as yet, have not yet delivered their full potential as a comprehensive, immersive and multi-modal interactive communications medium.
 Nor has VR/AR been extensively deployed as an interface to embed the human in a naturally symbiotic relationship with a vast body of digital data represented in multiple forms: text, images, video, audio.
-We know skill acquisition is essential for human development in order to attain high-levels of competency in a professional capacity.
+We know skill acquisition is essential for human development in order to attain high levels of competency in a professional capacity.
 As such, the demand for accessible and optimised learning and training systems is high.
 VR and AR demonstrate the potential to improve learning practices under certain conditions by introducing features such as haptics, enhanced visual information, and intelligent tutoring, that combine for a unique and dynamic pedagogical tool.
 With the advent of VR and AR, virtual systems could offer ubiquitous, effective, and affordable solutions to both learn and manage corporate systems and compliance processes.
 Virtual systems could one day be ubiquitous, and it will be important to observe the extent to which participants are learning for personalisation and optimisation within business process applications.
-This proposed project focuses on building VR into scenarios where embedded operation, that include compliance activities and robust data integrity and security, are required.
-The system will be used to test the hypothesis that an enhanced and more efficient delivery of a wide variety of services may be achieved using VR/AR/AI as the enabling technology.

 Investigating the P300 Response as a Marker of Working Memory in Virtual Training Environments